alexvictoor/node-hiccup/README.md

   import monitor from 'node-hiccup';
   const monitor = monitor({
-    resolutionMs: 100,            // sampling resolution in milliseconds
+    resolutionMs: 1,              // sampling resolution in milliseconds
-                                  // here each 100ms a timer checks that 100ms,
+                                  // here each millisecond a timer checks that
-                                  // and only 100ms, have actually elapsed
+                                  // one millisecond and only one, has actually
+                                  // elapsed

-    reportingIntervalMs: 30000,   // reporting interval
+    reportingIntervalMs: 5000,    // reporting interval
-                                  // here each 30s a base64 encoded histogram
+                                  // here each 5s a base64 encoded histogram
                                   // of hiccup latencies is written in the
                                   // standard output